falcon646/DevOps-Documentation/AshokIT/Docker Kubernetes Jenkins - Ashok/Session 33 - Maven Tomcat.md

 # Deploy a Maven app to Tomcat

 - Objective : To build a java spring application as a war file with help of maven and then deploy it to a apache tomcat server
 - Prerequisite : jenkins ec2 machine and tomcat ec2 machine

 ### Steps

-- ceate a new freestyle job
+- create a new freestyle job
 - configure the git url in sourcecodemanagemnet block and provide the branch
 - scroll down to build steps -> select "Invoke top-level Maven targets" - select version that you configured (how to at bottom) - > add "clean package" in goals -> save n apply
 - (Install the plugin "Deploy to container" and then proceed)